Kermalis/VGMusicStudio/README.md

 * Add "note off with noise" for SquareWaves
 * Add playing playlist from Games.yaml and fading out after a configurable amount of loops
 * Fix songs not releasing before dying
+* Configurable amount of DirectSound at once, or automatically scan the limit from the ROM
+* Fix audible velocity abruption when notes are overridden by others (noticeable when the DirectSound limit is 5)
+* Finish integrating SF2 writing